Effort Discrimination and Curvature of Contest Technology in Conflict Networks

-\FloatBarrier All the battles have logit form contest success functions, which admit a common contest production function $f$ for all the battles and players.
+All the battles have logit form contest success functions, which admit a common contest production function $f$.
 We further assume that all players have the same quadratic cost function.
 For instance, player 1 participates in battles $a$, $c$ and $d$, and her expected payoff is

 where each $x_i^t$ is the effort player $i$ exerts in battle $t$.